worldcoin/world-id-docs/docs/index.md

 </table>

 :::cautionFYI
-World ID is currently in Alpha.
-This means World ID is currently only running in a [test network](/docs/about/test-network), but you can already start testing your own apps on top of World ID.
+World ID is currently in **Beta** and some functionality might change.
 Please help us improve by sharing [feedback](/feedback) on your experience and any ideas for how to improve.
 :::

 ## How it works